Last Updated on January 10, 2021 by Nazmin Sarker

 Lentils, chickpeas, and beans are a good source of fiber.
 Also, vegetables containing omega-3 fatty acids, calcium, and soluble fiber are needed to have a healthy heart.

 There are many health benefits of eating vegetables, especially when children eat vegetables combined.
-The best vegetables that the toddler can eat are: See details Vegetable soups.
+The best vegetable soups Indian that the toddler can eat are:

 - Red pepper